Ukraine-Krieg ...

 Das neue Buch: "Glück im Schritt"

 Die Neuauflage der Prosa-Klassiker von Norbert Gisder.
 Mit der Geschichte „Die Maske der Schönen“, der Novelle „Mars ruft Venus“ und dem Roman „Amok – oder: Die Schatten der Diva“ hat Norbert Gisder der Deutschen Belletristik drei große, schillernde Werke hinzugefügt, die in jedem ernst zu nehmenden, deutschen Feuilleton Beachtung gefunden haben.
-In einer Sonderedition gibt die Reihe GT-E-Books für Leser dieses Magazins alle drei Prosastücke in einem Sammelband unter einem schillernden, vieldeutenden Bild neu heraus. „Glück im Schritt“ lautet der metapherndichte Titel. mehr lesen
+In einer Sonderedition gibt die Reihe GT-E-Books für Leser dieses Magazins alle drei Prosastücke in einem Sammelband unter einem schillernden, vieldeutenden Bild neu heraus. „Glück im Schritt“ lautet der metapherndichte Titel.

 Gasthaus "Zur Byttna" - Straupitz im Oberspreewald